All links open in a new window.

 For the most current information about influenza in Florida, please see Florida's weekly surveillance report, the Florida Flu Review.

-- This season the FDOH has received reports of severe influenza illness, including hospitalizations requiring intensive care unit (ICU) care, among pregnant women.
+- This season, FDOH has received reports of severe influenza illness, including hospitalizations, requiring intensive care unit (ICU) care among pregnant women.

 - None of these women had received the 2013-2014 influenza vaccine.

-- Most Florida counties reported mild influenza activity.
-In week 9, 40 counties reported decreasing influenza activity; 24 counties indicated activity is at a plateau
+- Most Florida counties are reporting mild influenza activity.
+In week 15, 34 counties reported decreasing influenza activity; 29 counties indicated activity is at a plateau.

-- Emergency department (ED) and urgent care center (UCC) ILI visits have decreased in recent weeks and is as expected for this time of year; preliminary data suggest that that the influenza season has peaked.
+- Emergency department (ED) and urgent care center (UCC) influenza-like illness (ILI) visits have decreased in recent weeks and is as expected for this time of year; preliminary data suggest that the influenza season has peaked.

 - In Florida, the most common influenza subtype detected at the Bureau of Public Health Laboratories (BPHL) in recent weeks has been influenza A (2009 H1N1).

-- In week 9, 16 of 31 specimens submitted for influenza testing at BPHL tested PCR positive for influenza.
-Two were PCR positive for influenza A (2009 H1N1), one was PCR positive for influenza A (H3), and five were PCR positive for influenza B. All of these are seasonal strains of influenza.
+- In week 15, 2 of 15 specimens submitted for influenza testing at BPHL were PCR positive for influenza.
+Both were PCR positive for influenza B. This is a seasonal strain of influenza.

 - Nationally (including Florida), almost all circulating influenza is a good match for the vaccine.

-- No influenza or ILI outbreaks (epidemiologically-linked cases of influenza in a single setting) were reported in week 9.
+- One influenza or ILI outbreaks (epidemiologically-linked cases of influenza in a single setting) were reported to EpiCom in a Jackson county household in week 15.

-- No pediatric influenza-associated deaths were reported in week 9.
-Three pediatric influenza-associated deaths have been reported in the 2013-2014 season.
+- No pediatric influenza-associated deaths were reported in week 15.
+Four pediatric influenza-associated deaths have been reported in the 2013-2014 season.

-- Because of local influenza activity in some areas of the state, Florida reported local influenza activity to CDC in week 9.
+- Because of sporadic influenza activity in some areas of the state, Florida reported sporadic influenza activity to CDC in week 15.
 This activity level represents the geographic spread of influenza in Florida.